 And what you have heard from me in the presence of many witnesses entrust to faithful men, who will be able to teach others also.2 Timothy 2:2 ESV

-It does not suffice to have an effective evangelist if he does not teach others how to do what he does, the way he does it.
+It doesn’t suffice to have an effective evangelist if he doesn’t teach others how to do what he does, the way he does it.
 Those who have the skillset and experience to teach effectively must make the time not only to teach but also to train the next generation of effective teachers.